viamrobotics/docs/docs/extend/modular-resources/_index.md

 Then, follow one of these [example tutorials](/extend/modular-resources/examples/) to add previously built modules and modular resources to your robot.

-If you want to create your own module providing custom resource models or new resource types as modular resources, follow [these instructions](/extend/modular-resources/create/) instead.
+If you want to create your own module providing a new resource model or a new resource type as a modular resource, follow [these instructions](/extend/modular-resources/create/).
-After that, follow [these steps](/extend/modular-resources/configure/) to configure the module and modular resource.
+Then, follow [these steps](/extend/modular-resources/configure/) to configure the module and modular resource.

 Once you have configured a modular resource, you can test the custom resource using the [Control tab](/manage/fleet/#remote-control) and [program](/program/) it with Viam's Go or Python SDKs.